Corruption-robust exploration in episodic reinforcement learning

 To denote expectation over a sequence $(\widetilde{x}_{h'},\widetilde{a}_{h'})$ drawn from the law induced by $\pi$ and the nominal MDP $\calM$, starting at $\widetilde{x}_h,\widetilde{a}_h = (x_h,a_h)$ in stage $h$.
 Similarly,

 denotes the analogous expectation, beginning at $\widetilde{x}_{h} = x_h$, and $\widetilde{a}_h = \pi(x_h)$.

-\paragraph{Half-Clipping} Following~\cite{SimchowitzJamieson19}, we begin an argument called ``half-clipping'', which allows us to clip even actions $a \in \pisth(x)$ corresponding which are optimal at $(x,h)$: \begin{lemma}[Half-Clipping] Let $\pi$ denote any deterministic policy which is Q-supervised by the Q-supervisor $\tuple_k = \{\qup_k, \qlow_k, \activeset_k, \pigreed_k\}$.
+\paragraph{Half Clipping} Following~\cite{SimchowitzJamieson19}, we begin an argument called ``half-clipping'', which allows us to clip even actions $a \in \pisth(x)$ corresponding which are optimal at $(x,h)$: \begin{lemma}[Half-Clipping] Let $\pi$ denote any deterministic policy which is Q-supervised by the Q-supervisor $\tuple_k = \{\qup_k, \qlow_k, \activeset_k, \pigreed_k\}$.
 Then,

 where we define $\advlucbhalfclip\kh(x,a) := \clip{\frac{\gapmin}{8H^2}}{\advlucb\kh(x,a)}$ and $\advhalfclip\kh(x,a) := \clip{\frac{\gapmin}{8H}}{\adv\kh(x,a)}$. \end{lemma} Here, the single $\dot{\matE}$ denotes a ``half-clipping'', where we clip Bellman errors only by the minimal non-zero gap $\gapmin$.
 The ``full-clipping'' allows us to clip with $\gap_h\xa$ at suboptimal $a \notin \pisth$, which may, in general, be much larger.
 The argument that follows is perhaps less intuitive than the ``full-clipping'' argument.
 We therefore suggest that the reader may want to skim this section on a first read, and focus on understanding the arguments in the subsequent section instead.